Johnson–Jeffries riots: Background

 Jack Johnson had attempted to become heavyweight champion in boxing for several years, but had trouble doing so as the sport was heavily segregated at the beginning of the 20th century.
 He eventually did become world heavyweight champion after defeating Canadian boxer Tommy Burns in Sydney, Australia, on December 26, 1908.
-Johnson being heavyweight champion angered many whites, who felt his victory was undermining the ideology of white supremacy.
+Johnson being heavyweight champion angered many whites, who saw his victory as a threat to white supremacy.
 Johnson's personal life also angered many white people, as he was notoriously flamboyant and married a white woman.
 Johnson was considered to be the most hated man in the United States.

 Following Johnson's defeat of Burns, American novelist Jack London wrote a column calling upon Jim Jeffries to come out of retirement and face Johnson, so the heavyweight title could be reclaimed by a white man.
 Jeffries was out of shape at the time and initially refused to fight Johnson but agreed to do so once boxing promoter Tex Rickard offered Jeffries an unprecedented payout of $120,000 if he defeated Johnson.
 Jeffries accepted and publicly said his intention was "to win the title back for the white race" and that he was "going into this fight for the sole purpose of proving that a white man is better than a Negro."
 He became known as the "Great White Hope".
 An editorial in The New York Times prior to the fight stated:

 If the black man wins, thousands and thousands of his ignorant brothers will misinterpret his victory as justifying claims to much more than mere physical equality with their white neighbors.